davidizzle/GSoC-Dagger.jl-Blog/README.md

 - Automating data transfer and worker migration, while hiding latency
 - Automating GPU utilization and data conversion

-As a result, though the user might even be agnostic to concurrency and parallelism, leveraging Dagger's API she is able to tinker with high performance computing — *in seconds*.
+As a result, though the user might even be agnostic to concurrency and parallelism, leveraging Dagger's API she is able to tinker with high performance computing.

 See Dagger's parallelism capabilities through the 3 lines of code below: